Latest from Twitter

 As Secretary-General of RECS International Jared works on the consumer-driven market for renewable electricity in Europe and around the world.
 He is a leading expert in the market for Guarantees of Origin and other electricity tracking instruments.
 Recently Jared began the International REC Standard Foundation, which implements and standardizes attribute tracking systems around the globe.
 Jared is an active member of a number of technical working groups and advises companies on issues related to attribute and emissions accounting.

-Alberto leads WWF’s global climate & energy strategy with the business sector including WWF’s Climate Savers leadership platform and the Science Based Targets initiative and provides thought leadership and technical support on a number of topics including science-based target setting, responsible policy engagement and transformational renewable electricity procurement.
+Alberto is Technical Director at CDP.
+He previously led WWF’s global climate & energy strategy with the business sector including WWF’s Climate Savers leadership platform and the Science Based Targets initiative, and provides thought leadership and technical support on a number of topics including science-based target setting, responsible policy engagement and transformational renewable electricity procurement.
 Alberto sits in the Steering Committee of the Science Based Targets initiative, the Technical Advisory Group of RE100 and is member of the Standard Setting Group of the Aluminium Stewardship Initiative.
 Before joining WWF, he occupied management and consulting positions in leading global carbon asset management firms including South Pole Carbon Asset Management Ltd. and Ecosecurities Ltd. Alberto holds an M.Sc.
 In Environmental Change and Management from Oxford University and a B.Sc. in Chemical Engineering from the National Autonomous University of Mexico (UNAM).

 Mr. Critchfield currently directs the U.S. Environmental Protection Agency’s Green Power Partnership – a voluntary program that supports organizational procurement of green power as a way to reduce the environmental impacts associated with conventional electricity use.
 The Green Power Partnership is a free voluntary program that works with hundreds of organizations including Fortune 500®, small and medium sized businesses, higher education institutions, Federal, state and local governments as well as not-for-profit organizations nationwide.
 Prior to joining EPA, James worked in California for a leading solar energy system design and build firm.
 He is also the current Chair of ASTM’s E44.25 Sub Committee on Heat Metering.
 His education includes a Bachelor of Science degree from the University of California at Berkeley, as well as a Master of Business Administration from the Thunderbird School of Global Management.